Last updated 15 June 2022

 • All visitors to the museum will be asked to have their temperature checked using a no-contact thermometer before entering.

-• Visitors with a temperature of 37.5°C or higher, coughing, or other symptoms, or who are not feeling well, will be denied admission.
+• Visitors with a temperature at/above 37.5°C, coughing, or not feeling well, will be denied admission.

 • Disinfectant is available at the entrance/exit and in the lavatories.